Good-Stevening/obsidian-dquadia/The World of Celestareal/The World/Magic & Deities/Magic.md

 - **Paladins** awaken their magical ability upon taking a sacred oath, drawing divine power from their unwavering conviction and moral purpose.
 - **Clerics** access magic through faith, devotion, or ritual, often manifesting spells as a reflection of their connection to a higher power or spiritual truth.

+• Aether Resonance – The planet’s crust pulses with an energy called Aether, concentrated along ancient ley lines that trace back to the convergence event.
+Spellcasting requires attuning oneself to these resonances.

+• Relic Attunement – Artifacts from the Ascendants serve as focal points for magical power.
+Their activation often demands a ritual that echoes their original purpose—whether drawing energy from geothermal vents or interfacing with cosmic frequencies.

+Magic in Celestareal adheres to “natural laws” of its own—laws that are both mysterious and grounded in the planet’s unique history.
+Mastery comes not only from innate talent but also from understanding the interplay between tectonic energies, relic vibrations, and cosmic cycles.